Kiora Pharmaceuticals (KPRX)

 AI Analysis | Feedback

-Brian M. Strem is a co-founder and Director of Bayon Therapeutics, Inc., and Okogen, Inc..
-Before founding Okogen, he worked at Sound Pharmaceuticals, Allergan, and Shire, where he focused on business development and corporate strategy in ophthalmology, otology, and regenerative medicine.
+Dr. Strem is a co-founder and Director of Bayon Therapeutics, Inc., and Okogen, Inc..
+Before co-founding Okogen, he held roles at Sound Pharmaceuticals, Allergan, and Shire, focusing on business development and corporate strategy in ophthalmology, otology, and regenerative medicine.
 He started his career at Cytori Therapeutics in commercial and R&D departments.
-Dr. Strem also led Bayon Therapeutics, which was acquired by EyeGate and later rebranded as Kiora Pharmaceuticals.

-Melissa Tosca brings 24 years of public accounting and finance experience, including 17 years within biotechnology and life science companies.
-Prior to joining Kiora, she was the Executive Director of Finance and Corporate Treasurer for Neomorph.
-Before her time at Neomorph, Melissa served as the Director of Finance and Accounting at Omniome, where she established the accounting and finance infrastructure and managed the company's financial operations.
+Ms. Tosca has 24 years of public accounting and finance experience, with 17 years in biotechnology and life science companies.
+Prior to joining Kiora, she served as Executive Director of Finance and Corporate Treasurer for Neomorph, where she managed finance and accounting functions.
+Before Neomorph, she was the Director of Finance and Accounting at Omniome, where she established the accounting and finance infrastructure and oversaw financial operations.
+She also spent nine years at Caris Life Sciences in various leadership roles including Director of Finance and Accounting, Director of Financial Planning and Analysis, and Senior Director of Sales Operations.
+She began her professional career in public accounting at Clifton Gunderson and Ernst and Young.

-Eric J. Daniels has over 20 years of operational experience in biotechnology and medtech companies.
-Before his role at Kiora, he was the CEO of OccuRx Pty Ltd and a Co-founder & Director of Bayon Therapeutics, Inc. Dr. Daniels is also a Co-Founder and Director of Okogen, Inc. His previous experience includes senior medical, R&D, and commercial leadership positions at Puregraft LLC, Tensys Medical, and Cytori Therapeutics, Inc.
+Dr. Daniels has over 20 years of operating experience in biotechnology and medtech companies.
+Before joining Kiora, he was CEO of OccuRx Pty Ltd and a Co-founder & Director of Bayon Therapeutics, Inc., both specializing in ophthalmic therapeutics.
+Dr. Daniels is also a Co-Founder and Director of Okogen, Inc., an ophthalmic biotechnology company.
+He previously held senior medical, R&D, and commercial roles at Puregraft LLC, Tensys Medical, and Cytori Therapeutics, Inc.

-Stefan Sperl previously co-founded and served as the COO of Panoptes Pharma.
-Before that, he was a Global Project Manager at Nabriva Therapeutics AG, where he was responsible for the development of XENLETA from early preclinical stages through Phase 2 programs.
-He also held various R&D roles at Biovertis AG in Austria and Wilex AG in Germany.
+Dr. Sperl is the Executive Vice President of CMC and Operations at Kiora.
+He previously co-founded and served as COO of Panoptes Pharma.
+Before that, he was a global Project Manager at Nabriva Therapeutics AG, responsible for the development of XENLETATM from preclinical to clinical phase 2 programs.
+He also held various R&D roles at Biovertis AG and Wilex AG.

 AI Analysis | Feedback